video-dev/hls.js/API.md

     - ```false```if error is not fatal, hls.js will try to recover it
     - ```true```if error is fatal, an action is required to (try to) recover it.

- full details is described [below](#Runtime Errors)
+ full details is described [below](#Errors)

- see sample below to listen to errors
+ see sample code below to listen to errors:

 ```js
   hls.on(Hls.Events.ERROR,function(event,data) {